-Youth Service Fund and Grants for Ministries with Young People are available for ministries for, by, and with young people around the world.
+The Youth Service Fund and Grants for Ministries with Young People are each available for ministries for, by, and with young people around the world.
 Grant applications are due each JUNE 1 for funding to begin the following year.
-For further information or assistance, please contact the Grants Administrator at email@example.com

-The division currently offers two U.S. scholarships, the Richard S. Smith Scholarship and the David W. Self Scholarship, for United Methodist students entering their first year of undergraduate studies.
+There are two U.S. scholarships, the Richard S. Smith Scholarship and the David W. Self Scholarship, for United Methodist students entering their first year of undergraduate studies.
 These are available to U.S. citizens and permanent residents of the United States.
 The Global Scholarship is for United Methodist students, ages 18-35, attending a university outside the United States.
 Applications for the Global Scholarship are available in English, French, Portuguese, Russian, and German.

-The scholarship applications are due MARCH 1.
+Scholarship applications are due MARCH 1.

-Designated for racial/ethnic minority youth only.
+This award is designated for racial/ethnic minority youth only.
 Additional requirements are that the applicant must be a United Methodist youth that has been active in his/her local church for at least one year prior to application, a U.S. citizen or permanent resident, admitted to a full-time degree program in an accredited college/university, pursuing a “church-related” career, maintained at least a “C” average throughout high school, and be able to establish financial need.

 Requirements are that the applicant must be a United Methodist youth that has been active in his/her local church for at least one year prior to application, a U.S. citizen or permanent resident, admitted to a full-time degree program in an accredited college/university, pursuing a “church-related” career, maintained at least a “C” average throughout high school, and be able to establish financial need.

-Young People’s Ministries (YPM) has created the YPM Global Scholarship Fund to financially assist United Methodist young people outside of the United States.
+Young People’s Ministries created the YPM Global Scholarship Fund to financially assist United Methodist young people outside of the United States.
 This is a global need-based scholarship to help further education, and selection will be at the discretion of the Scholarship Review Committee.
 In order to award money fairly, there will be representatives from different countries serving on the committee.
 The amount awarded will vary based upon need and available funds.
 If selected, an award letter will be sent to the school and the student.
 The scholarship funds will be sent directly to the university and applied to the students’ academic expenses within the institution.
 The announcement will be posted on Young People’s Ministries webpage with other grants and scholarships.
 The deadline for submitting an application is March 1st.